Soroush-Pasandideh/OS_Linux_Shell/README.md

 s10l fileAddress
 ```
 ## some option of this shell
-This shell is not closed by pressing ctrl+c and is closed by ``` exit ``` command.
+This shell doesn't not close by pressing ctrl+c and closes by ``` exit ``` command.
 When receiving this combination, the current line is interrupted and a new prompt is printed.

 This shell also supports the history feature and saves them in a file with the specified address, and the history is not deleted when the shell is closed.